Catholic Charities assistance programs Eastern Washington.

 Residents making a visit and asking for short term emergency assistance is in many cases the first contact clients have with Catholic Charities and the services they offer.
 While it is not always possible, the goal is to support all from Spokane County and other areas who come to their door.
 Help is offered for those income qualified families and individuals that are working for personal and economic self-reliance.
 Catholic Charities will attempt to assist all applicants, whether they are eligible or ineligible, with the emergency situation they face and by providing referrals to other resources or financial counseling as appropriate.

 The churches that are part of Catholic Charities assist in a crisis.
-Basic needs are addressed such as prescription medications vouchers and food.
+Basic needs are addressed such as prescription medications vouchers, free stuff for the low-income and food.
 Housing type needs can be reviewed as well, and this may be partial payments for rent or energy bills.

 While not everyone will in fact qualify and the funding levels are limited, the staff and volunteers that are part of the organization are aware of other services that are available both within the agency and the community at large.
 They are also knowledgeable about researching new resources that can benefit those in need.
 The target population are struggling families in crisis who reside in the geographical area of the eastern Washington in counties such as Spokane, Okanogan, and Stevens.